All About Intestinal Parasites In Your Dog

 A Bit More About Each Individual Intestinal Parasite:

 Adult hookworms are quite small and barely visible to the naked eye.
 There are quite a few species of hookworm.
 Of the four that attack dogs, the most common one is Ancylostoma caninum – but they are all of concern .
 The warm, humid conditions of the southeaster United States, Southern Europe, Central and South America favor its survival.
 (Hookworms are born male and female)The great majority of dogs obtain hookworms through ingesting (eating) hookworm larva that have hatched on the ground from the parasite’s eggs.
 Dog stool can contain millions of these, thin-shelled eggs.
 When that stool contaminates damp, cool soil, conditions are right for their survival.
 Eggs must develop for a time before they become infective (2 days).
 When the hookworm eggs actually hatch into hookworm larva, they are capable of penetrating the pet’s intact skin and paw pads as well.
 It is thought that an occasional dog becomes infected by eating rodents contaminated with the eggs as well.
-Freezing, drying and temperatures over 98F quickly kill hookworm eggs.
+Freezing, drying and temperatures over 113F/45C are said to kill hookworm eggs and larva in less than an hour.
 Many serious cases of hookworms in young puppies result from transmission through their mother’s milk.
 In young puppies, most of those worms reach the animal’s small intestine where they do severe damage.
 But in puppies over three months old, many of these ingested larva are trapped and dormant in the pets muscle and connective tissue.
 These, and hookworms that have not yet arrived at the intestine are why puppies and heavily infested adult dogs need more than one worming.
 Pregnancy seems to activate these encysted hookworm larva to move to the mothers mammary glands and from there into its milk.
 So the fact that the pup’s mother was tested negative for hookworms and received periodic worming medications is not an absolute guarantee she will not produce hookworm-infested offspring.
 After hookworm’s (3rd stage) larva are eaten or penetrate the skin, a complicated migration process begins, leading to adult hookworm parasites arriving in the pet’s small intestine, approximately 10-14 days later.
 Eggs that have hatched in the pet’s stomach or hookworm larva that have penetrated its skin or mouth burrow into the pet’s circulatory system (blood and lymph).
 From there, they are carried to the lungs.
 Once in the lungs, the larva then escape and are coughed up and re-swallowed. (a cough may be present at this time) This time around, the parasites attach to the walls of the pet’s small intestine where they feed on blood, mature, and eventually lay more eggs that repeat the cycle.
 They do not stay attached to one place, but move about causing tissue (mucosal) destruction and ulceration for all of their 4-24 month lifespans.
 Puppies and adult dogs with heavy hookworm loads can become quite ill.
 In young puppies, the infestation can be fatal.
 When pups die from hookworms, they die from the anemia caused by the feeding worms.
 This can occur very suddenly in very young animals – sometimes before other symptoms occur.
 But in most cases, the infestation causes bloody diarrhea, weakness, and vomiting of varying intensity.
 Severely affected pets often require hospitalization, supportive care and medications to sooth and protect their traumatized digestive system.
 Supplemental Iron is also helpful, and, of course, a medication to kill the hookworms.
 In some cases, pups and debilitated adults can only be saved by blood transfusions.
-You can read more about hookworms here.

 Worming medications kill only hookworms that have finished their journey to the intestine.
 Because the time that the parasites arrive in the intestine is staggered, a single worming is never enough.
 Pups should receive those medications at 6 , 8 and 12 weeks of age – earlier when a particular litter is in danger.